FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Experiments

-\textbf{GPT:} GPT-4o and GPT-4o-mini achieve relatively high \emph{FairScore} in function implementation but get subpar performances on test case generation (Table~\ref{tab:fairscore_overall}).
-Similar with Mistral, GPT4-o and GPT-4o-mini exceed most models when considering gender and race attributes in job and college scenarios, but there is a huge gap when it comes to other attributes and scenarios.
+\paragraph{GPT}\textbf{GPT-4o and GPT-4o-mini} achieve relatively high \emph{FairScore} in function implementation but get subpar performances on unit test generation (Table~\ref{tab:fairscore_overall}).
+Similar to Mistral, GPT4-o and GPT-4o-mini exceed most models when considering gender and race attributes in job and college scenarios, but there is a huge gap when it comes to other attributes and scenarios.

+\paragraph{Others}\textbf{Mistral} often refuses to respond when addressing gender and race attributes in job hiring and college admission scenarios.
+However, similar with Llama3, when it does respond, the generated code exhibits significant bias, as indicated by its low preference entropy. \textbf{CodeGemma} is more likely to respond with sensitive attributes and the entropy of responses is relatively low, which results in poor performance.